arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Back Child Support in Arkansas?

-Back child support refers to unpaid child support that accrued since the date of effective order or the last payment date.
-Back child support is different from retroactive child support, which refers to a claim for child expenses that a custodial parent incurred from birth up to the application date.
+Back child support refers to unpaid child support accrued since the effective order or the last payment date.
+It differs from retroactive child support, a claim for child expenses incurred by a custodial parent from birth until the application date.
 Arkansas recognizes retroactive child support.

-Following an order by the judiciary, the Office of Child Support Enforcement shall take administrative measures to ensure that defaulting parents fulfill the court-ordered obligation.
+Following a court order, the Office of Child Support Enforcement shall take administrative measures to ensure that defaulting parents fulfill the court-ordered obligation.

 How Do I Get Back Child Support Paid in Arkansas